 AFSA members endeavor to provide the best customer service to all of their customers, including servicemembers and their families.
 We always attempt to assist all of our customers, servicemembers and civilians alike, in times of hardship and inconvenience to work out financial solutions to their problems.
 We realize that condoning harmful lending practices to servicemembers and their families endangers the good actors in the lending industry.
-We strive to comply with all regulations and statutes, including the Servicemembers Civil Relief Act.
+We strive to comply with all regulations and statutes, including the Military Lending Act and the Servicemembers Civil Relief Act.